-The JB-3 Leg Bag Emptier is covered by a One (1) Year Manufacturer’s Warranty.
+The JB-3 Leg Bag Emptier is covered by a 3-Year Manufacturer’s Warranty.

 This warranty covers any failure of the JB-3 product due to manufacturing errors and/or defects.
-(Read more about our Warranty & Exchanges.)
+(Read more about our Warranty.)

 We will, at our discretion, either repair the defect or replace the product upon receiving the failed item and determining that the failure falls within the coverage conditions expressed in this warranty.

-To receive in-warranty service, please contact EclecTec Innovations LLC listed on the back of this instruction manual.
-A proof of purchase such as an invoice or receipt will be necessary to determine the warranty period.
-The Serial Number must also be
+To receive in-warranty service, please contact Victor Mobility LLC listed on the back of this instruction manual.
+A proof of purchase such as an invoice or receipt will be necessary.

 This warranty is not transferable.